-- Ensuring the child's views on their difficulty are obtained and they are taken into account when planning.
+- + Ensuring the child's views on their difficulty are obtained and this is considered when planning.
 This can be done either by speaking to the child or observing them during lessons and/or playtime.
-Pupils often know how they like to learn, what they find difficult and most importantly have many ideas of how the class teacher can support them in lessons. - Monitoring the progress of your child and identifying, planning and delivering any additional help your child may need, such as targeted work and/or adapted classroom resources. - Where appropriate, liaising with the school's SENCO to ensure the child is receiving the appropriate support. - Writing Individual Education Plans (IEP) sharing and reviewing these with parents at least once each term and planning for the next term. - Ensuring that all staff working with your child is helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
-This may involve the use of additional adults, outside specialist help and specially planned work and resources. - Ensuring that the school's SEND Policy is followed in their classroom. - Ensuring all recommended support (advised by the SENCO and/or specialist agencies) is implemented into daily lessons
+Pupils often know how they like to learn, what they find difficult and most importantly have many ideas of how the class teacher can support them in lessons. - + Monitoring the progress of your child and identifying, planning and delivering any additional help your child may need, such as targeted work and/or adapted classroom resources. - + Where appropriate, liaising with the school's SENCO to ensure the child is receiving the appropriate support. - + Writing and informing support plans with the SENCO sharing and reviewing these with parents at least once each term and planning for the next term. - + Ensuring that all staff working with your child is helped to deliver the planned work/programme for your child, so they can achieve the best possible progress.
+This may involve the use of additional adults, outside specialist help and specially planned work and resources. - + Ensuring that the school's SEND Policy is followed in their classroom. - + Ensuring all recommended support (advised by the SENCO and/or specialist agencies) is implemented into daily lessons